kubeflow/website/content/docs/pipelines/metrics/output-viewer.md

 * A Markdown-formatted string embedded in the `source` field.
 The value of the `storage` field must be `inline`.
 * Markdown code in a remote file, at a path specified in the `source` field.
-  The source cannot be a file on the local filesystem.
   The `storage` field can contain any value except `inline`.

 **Example:** *None available.
 See issue [kubeflow/website